kspalaiologos/kspalaiologos/README.md

 ### Donations

-I collect donations via [LiberaPay](https://liberapay.com/kspalaiologos/).
+I'm accepting donations via Patreon, however, due to moving countries I'm not finished altering my account yet.

 As stated on my profile, I can't provide consistent rewards for donations.
 Although, if you end up donating to me, make sure to message me on Matrix, Discord or Twitter (everything is on my website; pick whichever you feel comfortable with).
 We can always talk about any programming-related topic you'd like.